Class of 2025

 Johnny has played piano for over ten years, earning a Superior Plus rating from the National Guild Auditions yearly, memorizing and performing up to ten songs for a judge.
 He is a volunteer physics tutor at his local library, and attended the HOBY World Leadership Conference.
 Johnny is the son of Ellen and John Miri.

-Adie Selassie is a sophomore at Harvard College.
+Adie Selassie is a senior at Harvard College.
 She is a graduate of Sidwell Friends School in Washington, D.C.
 Her interests include mathematics and neuroscience, including their application in the education and justice systems.
 Adie conducted research on the impact of plastic toxins on the neurodevelopment of zebrafish, and presented her findings at multiple scientific conferences.
 She completed a neuroscience internship at the National Center for Microscopy and Imaging Research at the University of California, San Diego, and is currently engaged in neuroscience research at Children’s National Medical Center.
 Adie also completed an internship at the FDA.
 As a mental health advocate, Adie serves as a Youth Advisory Board Member at the American Psychological Association.

 Having identified a community in need, Adie founded Live in The Lights, a non-profit organization dedicated to bringing solar power to the colonias – an impoverished border community in Texas.
 Her organization has provided solar panels to more than 50 homes and has been honored with a George H.W.
 Bush Points of Light Award and recognized by the Brower Youth Awards for Environmental Leadership.